-If you thought Tuberculosis (TB) is the thing of the past then think again.
-Every 22 seconds someone dies due to TB in the world.
-TB kills more people than HIV, AIDS and Malaria combined.
+If you thought tuberculosis (TB) was a thing of the past, then think again.
+Every 22 seconds someone in the world dies of TB.
+TB is the world’s deadliest infectious disease, and kills more people than AIDS and malaria combined.

-While TB can be treated, the current treatment is long (6-8 months).
-We still use drugs that were discovered 50 years ago.
-There have been several new drugs introduced recently, but their current price and the volumes produced makes access to them challenging for many countries.
+While TB can be treated, the current treatment is long (6-8 months) and mostly uses drugs that were discovered 50 years ago.
+There have been several new drugs introduced recently, but their current price and the volumes produced makes it difficult to access them in many countries..

-Treatment for drug-resistant form (when standard drugs are not effective) is even longer.
-Please read Paran’s story to know the challenges of treating drug-resistant TB.
+Treatment for drug-resistant forms of TB (those for which the standard drugs are not effective) is even longer.

 So why is TB still so common and deadly?
-Tuberculosis has not received enough political and public attention resulting in very little public investment to find new diagnostics and drugs.
+Tuberculosis has not received enough political and public attention, resulting in very little public investment to find new diagnostics, drugs and a TB vaccine.

-Please see the frequently asked questions if you want to know more about TB.
+Please see our frequently asked questions if you want to know more about TB.

 “We have known how to cure TB for more than 50 years.
 What we have lacked is the will and the resources to quickly diagnose people with TB and get them the treatment they need.”

 Increased funding for Tuberculosis

 Increased funding for TB services through the bilateral aid budget in 2020/21 to high-burden countries in our region.